-With the pace of life seeming to get faster with each passing year, consumers are increasingly demanding higher levels of convenience to save as much time as possible.
+With the pace of life seeming to get faster with each passing year, consumers are increasingly demanding higher levels of convenience-based business to save as much time as possible.

-Naturally, this rising demand has resulted in a trend towards convenience-focussed retail businesses, presenting a growing opportunity for aspiring entrepreneurs to build businesses that meet this mandate.
+Naturally, this rising demand has resulted in a trend towards convenience-focused retail businesses, presenting a growing opportunity for aspiring entrepreneurs to build businesses that meet this mandate.

 This is according to Kobus Engelbrecht, spokesperson for the 2017 Entrepreneur of the Year competition who points to the Nielsen Global Retail Growth Strategy Report which shows that South African consumers’ retail choices are highly influenced by convenience of location (71%), ease and speed of shopping experience (61%), high-quality fresh produce (71%) and product availability (68%).

 “It is not necessarily about offering a one-stop-shop, but rather about providing a convenient, efficient solution to meet the current needs and demands of customers,” says Engelbrecht, who adds that a one-stop-shop is usually not what people are looking for, as these already exist.

 “Shopping malls are a great example of one-stop-shops – offering a variety of stores under one roof.
 The real art, however, is finding a niche where the business alleviates hassle for consumers and ultimately saves them time and money.”

 This, he adds, is where entrepreneurs have the potential to seize gaps in the market, providing all-inclusive products or services which, if done correctly, have the ability to compete with larger retailers who are often assumed to be the only go-to for convenience-based services.